 The approval of this Application will ensure that the Property, and Terminal Island, will be developed with the highest and best use.
-The proposed text amendment and expansion of uses will promote a mixed-use environment in the suitable circumstances that would be both compatible and consistent with the character of the surrounding area.
+The proposed text amendment and expansion of uses will promote a mixed-use environment in the suitable circumstances that would be both compatible and consistent with the character of the surrounding area and provide an assurance to the City that the development will yield a public benefit.
 This would allow development that is consistent with the goal of the Comprehensive Plan to promote innovative mixed-use development and satisfy an immediate need for improved government services.